 Meghan Winger joined the MCAI in September 2014 as Member Services Assistant.
 In December 2016 she was promoted to Director of Online Services.
 She previously worked as a data coordinator within the Cost Management and Supply Base Management department for the John Deere Engine Works in Waterloo, IA.
 Meghan graduated with a Bachelor’s degree from the University of Northern Iowa in 2009.
 Meghan’s primary responsibilities include overseeing the development, maintenance and day-to-day operations of the MCAI's web-based member services, including SDS BinderWorks, Training Vault, the MCAI website, and the MCAI social media accounts.

-Office Manager / Event Planner / NCPWB Iowa Chapter Secretary
+Office Manager / Event Coordinator / NCPWB Iowa Chapter Secretary

 MCAI Lobbyist, Capitol Consultants

 Brian Johnson started providing lobbying services for the MCAI in 2004.
 Previously, Brian directed government relations for a public utility in Iowa, overseeing policy and budgets, operations and guiding legislative strategy.
 Brian is a respected professional advocate with more than 25 years of lobbying and public affairs experience at the local, state and federal levels.
 He has successfully assisted the MCAI with passing landmark legislation benefitting the mechanical construction industry.